 The nationality of a natural person is typically established in the IIAs by reference to the domestic legislation of the state whose nationality is claimed.8 For example, the Czech Republic–Switzerland BIT defines investors as 'natural persons who are nationals of that Contracting Party in accordance with its laws'.9

-While some IIAs include a single definition of 'investor' or 'national', which applies to both parties, other IIAs have separate definitions for each contracting state.
-For example, the Netherlands–Panama BIT contains a single definition of investor,11 while the United States–Uruguay BIT contains a different definition of national depending on whether the investor claims to be a national of the United States or Uruguay.12
+Although some IIAs include a single definition of 'investor' or 'national', which applies to both parties, others have separate definitions for each contracting state.
+For example, the Netherlands–Panama BIT contains a single definition of 'investor',11 while the United States–Uruguay BIT contains a different definition of 'national' depending on whether the investor claims to be a national of the United States or of Uruguay.12

 Natural persons who have the nationalities of both contracting states

 One complicating factor that arises is investors having the nationality of both state parties to the treaty under their respective laws; for example, a dual national of Italy and Panama makes an investment in Panama and brings a claim under the Italy–Panama BIT.
 In those instances, there are two possibilities: (1) the applicable IIA addresses and resolves whether a dual national can bring claims against the host state; or (2) the IIA is silent on this issue.
 Where the IIA is silent, tribunals have applied different approaches and looked to the applicable IIA, the applicable arbitration rules and customary international law to determine whether a dual national is allowed to bring a claim against a state of one of its nationalities.